TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # Configuring the automation pipeline, currentky working with windows environment.

-1.Clone the repository into the Desktop folder with diasp:
+1.Create a local path for the Git repository e.g., in C:\Users\<your_user>\diasp.
+This will be used as local_repo_path in next steps:
 ```
 git clone https://github.com/TIBHannover/diaspora.git
 ```

-2. Acces repository:
+2. Access repository:

 ```
 cd disapora